Duchess of Edinburgh contacts ‘inspiring’ astronaut in space during museum visit

 Editor

-The Duchess of Edinburgh spoke live with an astronaut aboard the International Space Station (ISS) as she visited an historic motoring and aviation museum.
+The Duchess of Edinburgh spoke live with an astronaut aboard the International Space Station (ISS) as she visited a historic motoring and aviation museum.

 Sophie was joined by Brownies, Guides and Rangers as she made radio contact with Sunita Williams at Brooklands Museum in Weybridge, Surrey, on Saturday.